Access your Pro+ Content below.

 Case study: Balfour Beatty extends Fujitsu contract to support messaging

-This article is part of the 03 June 2014
+This article is part of the Computer Weekly issue of 03 June 2014

 Technology companies based in London’s Tech City are struggling to access high-speed fibre optic broadband, which is dramatically affecting the success their businesses.

 Balfour Beatty has signed a new contract with Fujitsu to provide email, extending an IT transformation deal the companies agreed in July 2013